zalmoxisus/redux-devtools-extension/README.md

   Include [`Remote Redux DevTools`](https://github.com/zalmoxisus/remote-redux-devtools)'s store enhancer, and from the extension's context menu choose 'Open Remote DevTools' or press Alt+Shift+arrow up for remote monitoring.

 ### 2. Without Redux
-  See [the post](https://medium.com/@zalmoxis/redux-devtools-without-redux-or-how-to-have-a-predictable-state-with-any-architecture-61c5f5a7716f) for more details on how to use the extension with any architecture.
+  See [integrations](docs/Integrations.md) and [the blog post](https://medium.com/@zalmoxis/redux-devtools-without-redux-or-how-to-have-a-predictable-state-with-any-architecture-61c5f5a7716f) for more details on how to use the extension with any architecture.

 ## API Reference
   - [Parameters](docs/API/Arguments.md)